OlenaLutsenko/OlenaLutsenko/README.md

 - 👋 Hi, I’m @OlenaLutsenko
 - 👀 I’m interested in finding a job as a QA specialist.
 - 🌱 I’m currently learning manual QA, R and Python.
-- 💞️ I’m looking to collaborate in teams that work on data science.
+- 💞️ I’m looking to collaborate in teams that work on SW development, data science, AI.
+My previos job related to psychology and neuroscience.
 - 📫 How to reach me: olena.lutsenko.qa@gmail.com

 <!---